 Safety and Vehicle Regulations:

-If you are looking at building or buying a car, or to start competing, we encourage you to read the relevant rule books from the sanctioning bodies (CARS/Rally America/NASA).
+If you are looking at building or buying a car, or to start competing, we encourage you to read the relevant rule books from the sanctioning bodies (CARS/American Rally Association/NASA).
 They are the organizations who will be issuing vehicle logbooks and inspecting your equipment at scrutineering.
 That said, the CIRC “family” is a great place to get involved and learn from those who done it all before!
 A great place to connect is on the Cascadia Rally Community group on Facebook.